 - Energy conservation subsidies excluded from your gross income

-- Any mortgage debt on your principal residence that was discharged after 2006 but before 2014, if you excluded this amount from your gross income.
+- Any mortgage debt on your principal residence that was discharged after 2006 but before 2016, if you excluded this amount from your gross income.
 This can also apply to debt that is discharged in 2017 provided that there was a written agreement entered into in 2016.

 The result of all these calculations is the adjusted basis that you will subtract from the selling price to determine your gain or loss.
 This adjusted basis is what's considered to be your cost of the home for tax purposes.

 Basis when you inherit a home

 If you inherited your home from your spouse in any year except 2010 and you lived in a community property state—Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington or Wisconsin—your basis will generally be the fair market value of the home at the time of your spouse's death.

 If you lived somewhere other than a community property state, your basis for the inherited portion of the home in any year except 2010 will be the fair market value at your spouse's death multiplied by the percentage of the home your spouse owned.
 If your spouse solely owned the home, for example, the entire basis would be "stepped up" to date-of-death value.
 If you and your spouse jointly owned the home, then half of the basis would rise to date-of-death value.

 If you inherited your home from someone other than your spouse in any year except 2010, your basis will generally be the fair market value of the home at the time the previous owner died.
 If the person you inherited the home from died in 2010, special rules apply.
 Your basis generally is the same as the person you inherited the property from.
 However, the executor has the option to increase the basis of property passing to a non-spouse by $1.3 million and property passing to a spouse by $3 million.
 To find out the exact basis of any property you inherit, check with the estate’s executor.